owenvickery/cg2at/README.md

 The script provides 3 types of coarsegrain conversions.

 You can select which of these is supplied using the flag:
-- -o ['all', 'steer', 'align', 'none']
+- -o ['all', 'align', 'de_novo', 'none']

-Standard output:

-- De novo method. (final_cg2at_de_novo.pdb)
+<p align="center">none:</p>

-  - fragments are fitted individually to beads and rotated to minimise bond length to connecting beads.
+- The atomistic framgents are fitted to the CG structure and minismised.
-  - if any lipid tails are detected to be trapped within aromatic rings, a short alchembed step is run on each monomer.
-  - if no alchembed step is run, a short NVT run is done instead.

-Steered output:

-- flexible user supplied atomistic fitting. (final_cg2at_steered.pdb)
+- Threaded lipids are fixed
+- Final output is located FINAL/final_cg2at_de_novo.pdb

+<p align="center">de_novo:</p>

-  - Atomistic segments are aligned via sequence to the CG protein.
+- The atomistic framgents are fitted to the CG structure and minismised.
-  - The supplied atomistic structures undertake 2 fitting steps.
+- Threaded lipids are fixed
+- Short 5 ps NVT simulation is run
+- Final output is located FINAL/final_cg2at_de_novo.pdb

+<p align="center">align:</p>
-    - Each segment is rigid body fitted to the CG backbone beads.
+- The atomistic framgents are fitted to the CG structure and minismised.
-      - Any missing residues or residue types found in the MOD directory are added from the de novo method.
-    - Short steered MD step on selected atoms align the AT protein to the CG representation, preserving most interactions (e.g. backbone H-bonds).
+- Threaded lipids are fixed
-  - The de novo system is then steered to the coordinates from the AT steered protein.
+- Minimised de_novo is morphed by steered MD to the user supplied structure

-Aligned output:

-- Rigid body user supplied atomistic fitting. (final_cg2at_aligned.pdb)
-  - Atomistic segments are aligned via sequence to the CG protein.
+- Final output is located FINAL/final_cg2at_aligned.pdb

+<p align="center">all (default):</p>

-  - Each segment is rigid body fitted to the CG backbone beads.
+- The atomistic framgents are fitted to the CG structure and minismised.
-    - Any missing residues or residue types found in the MOD directory are added from the de novo method.
+- Threaded lipids are fixed
+- Short 5 ps NVT simulation is run
+- First output is located FINAL/final_cg2at_de_novo.pdb
-  - The de novo system is then steered to the coordinates from the rigidly fit protein.
+- Final frame from NVT is morphed by steered MD to the user supplied structure
+- second output is located FINAL/final_cg2at_aligned.pdb

 <p align="center">
                                    <b>**Automation**</b>